vygr/ChrysaLisp/docs/ERRORS.md

 Can you even check for the type of a register input ?
 NO, it's not possible.
 At this level it's just some bits and you perform some defined actions on them.

+## Lisp throws

+We should try to type check everything we can at the Lisp interpreter level, IF running in debug mode.
+Front load all the type checking and stupid input checking on the Lisp binding `lisp_xxx` functions to test for types and just plane crap input, and provide some almost sensible error throws.
+But wrap all of that in the errorcase macros so we can strip it out when doing a release mode build.

 ## Helpful `errorcase` macros